vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 #### Tokenomics $ACME

 As [outlined in the whitepaper](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf), Accumulate's ACME token is designed to follow a Burn and Mint Equilibrium (BME) model.
 The token is used as a means of exchanging value within the Accumulate network, with Credits being used to pay for blockchain services.
-The Credits are fixed to the USD, allowing enterprise users to budget their data use long-term without worrying about market conditions.
+The Credits are fixed to the USD value, allowing enterprise users to budget their data use long-term without worrying about market conditions.

 The BME model is designed to be deflationary, which incentivizes network use and staking.
 Periodically, ACME tokens are minted and distributed to stakers and validators as a reward for securing the network.
 At the same time, a portion of the circulating supply of ACME tokens is burned to create Credits, which are used to pay for blockchain services.
 Burned ACME tokens are returned to an unissued pool to be reissued in future blocks, creating a deflationary model that further incentivizes network use and staking.
 Initially, the unissued pool contains 300 million ACME tokens, which is 60% of the max supply.